Wish and If only

 Wish

-In today’s post, we are going to talk about when to use ‘wish’ and ‘if only’, but before we dive straight into it, lets break down what we use wish for.
+In today’s post, we are going to talk about when to use ‘wish’ and ‘if only’, but before we dive straight into it, let’s take an overview of when we use wish.

 We use wish for 3 main reasons:

-- to express we are irritated by something and want it to change e.g habits or for the future.
+- To express that we are irritated by something and want it to change e.g habits or for the future.

 Wish for present things we would like to change